Gallery 133

 Artist Profile

-The use of metallic covered surfaces originate in the spiritual practice of icon painting in contrast with the study of metallic or synthetic structures, which allude to the imagery of contemporary industrial design, sustaining a dynamic dialog and questioning our perception and cultural identity.
+The use of metallic-covered surfaces originates in the spiritual practice of icon painting, in contrast with the study of metallic or synthetic structures, which allude to the imagery of contemporary industrial design, sustaining a dynamic dialogue and questioning our perception and cultural identity.

-Molea’s works are in private and corporate collections in many countries including Canada, United States, Romania, Belgium, France, Germany, Holland, Greece, Sweden, and Italy.
+Molea’s works are in private and corporate collections in many countries, including Canada, the United States, Romania, Belgium, France, Germany, Holland, Greece, Sweden, and Italy.

 Artist Statement

-As a normal development of an artistic vision, I needed to add a new component to my work.
-I included in my compositions sculptural shapes, enlarged representations of flowers and other natural or manipulated, artificial elements, all of which bring along new meaning and visual power.
-The juxtaposition of these new elements to the decorative structures creates dramatic contrast and new added interest or, in representing them on neutral backgrounds, the focus is on the shape itself, where drawing principles, the volumes and lighting become the important players.
+As part of the normal development of an artistic vision, I needed to add a new component to my work.
+I included in my compositions sculptural shapes, enlarged representations of flowers, and other natural or manipulated artificial elements, all of which bring along new meaning and visual power.
+The juxtaposition of these new elements to the decorative structures creates dramatic contrast and new added interest, or, in representing them on neutral backgrounds, the focus is on the shape itself, where drawing principles, volumes, and lighting become the important players.

-I could say that the contact with North American art, mainly the creation of Georgia O’Keeffe and “Pattern and Decoration” movement boosted my creativity into new territories and added new challenges to my work.
+I could say that the contact with North American art, mainly the creation of Georgia O’Keeffe and the “Pattern and Decoration” movement, boosted my creativity into new territories and added new challenges to my work.

 Artist CV